VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

    a.
 Start VOLTTRON on publisher and subscriber nodes.

    b.
-On the publisher node, start a master driver agent that publishes messages related to a fake device. ( Easiest way is to run volttron-cfg command and follow the steps )
+On the publisher node, start a platform driver agent that publishes messages related to a fake device. ( Easiest way is to run volttron-cfg command and follow the steps )

    c.
 On the subscriber node, run a listener agent which subscribes to messages